kurz-schluss/esp32-keyble-ha/lib/AutoConnect/mkdocs/acjson.md

     : - **vertical** : Vertical arrangement.

 : - **checked** : Specifies the index number (1-based) of the radio buttons collection to be checked.

+#### <i class="fa fa-caret-right"></i> ACRange

+: - **value** : Specifies the initial value in the range.
+If the [`value`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/range#value) is not specified, the default value is determined by the following algorithm:<br>`#!js value = (max < min) ? min : min + (max - min)/2;`
+: - **label** : Specifies a label of the range slider.
+Its placement is always to the left of the input box.
+: - **min** : Specifies the most negative value within the range of allowed values and must not be less than the `value`.
+: - **max** : Specifies the greatest value in the range of permitted values.
+: - **step** : Specifies the granularity that the value must adhere to.
+The default is 1.
+As you move the slider, it increases or decreases the `value` according to the `step` in granularity.
+: - **magnify** : Displays the current value of the range on the left or right side of the slider.
+The `magnify` accepts one of the following:
+    : - **infront** : Displays the current value on the left side.
+    : - **behind** : Displays the current value on the right side.
+    : - **void** :  No display the current value.
+This is the default.

+: - **style** : Specifies the qualification style to give to the content and can use the style attribute format as it is.

 #### <i class="fa fa-caret-right"></i> ACSelect